 - The application process is achievable in a matter of minutes.
 You can start shopping with Afterpay almost immediately.

 - You can accrue up to $68 in late fees for missing every payment on a single purchase.

 - You may end up paying more than the actual purchase price.

 - Interest-free terms make it tempting to indulge in impulse shopping.

-- Even within your spending limit, you can risk taking on more debt than you can currently afford.
+- You risk taking on more debt than you can currently afford, even within your spending limit.